 American Parents buy about 10 toys on average for their child each year.

 We wanted to know the yearly spending of parents on toys per child.

 For almost three quarters of parents in the US (74%), the yearly spending on a child’s toys may reach a maximum of $500 or less.
 About 8% of parents spend $700+ on their kid’s toys yearly.

-The annual spending on toys per child in the US is about $329 on average.
+The annual spending on toys per US child is about $329 on average.

 When to Stop Buying Toys for Children